Is Tijuana worth visiting?

 Is Tijuana safe for American tourists?

-So is Tijuana worth visiting?
+Is Tijuana safe?
 Final word